KevinTurnerii/paragon-geeks-sales-analytics/README.md

 - Validation of all aggregates against known revenue totals
 - Export of clean, Power BI–ready datasets

-All presentation tables and Power BI visuals are generated exclusively from validated, locked outputs.
+All dashboard visuals are generated exclusively from validated, locked outputs.
-No manual overrides or Power BI-side transformations are applied.

 A documented-only baseline snapshot was locked prior to refinement to preserve raw operational truth and ensure all downstream transformations remained auditable.